On the Quasitrace Problem and a Characterization of W*-algebras: Background

-It is immediate that a concrete \AW-algebra $\mathcal{A} \subseteq B(H)$ is an \AW-subalgebra of $B(H)$.
+It is immediate that a concrete AW*-algebra $\mathcal{A} \subseteq \mathcal{B}(H)$ is an AW*-subalgebra of $\mathcal{B}(H)$.
 In fact, these notions coincide.
 To show this, we use a result due to Feldman \cite{Feldman}.
-Where Feldman used the (now outdated) notion of \emph{\AW-embedding}, we have updated the terminology to use the equivalent notion of \AW-subalgebra and added more detail to the proof, for clarity.
+Where Feldman used the (now outdated) notion of \emph{AW*-embedding}, we have updated the terminology to use the equivalent notion of AW*-subalgebra and added more detail to the proof, for clarity.